pharaox/travelers/README.md

 There are some exceptions to the above to adjust for specific cases.
 Also, sometimes lieges notify their courtiers and courtiers notify their lieges about events that happened to them (via the custom on_actions `on_liege_event` and `on_courtier_event`), to ensure that everyone is notified and that liege events always precede courtier events so courtiers may join their liege's entourage.

-### Teleport and Invalid Location Events
+### Handling Teleports and Invalid Locations

-In a few cases, characters may teleport due to reasons not covered by any of the above events.
-In other cases, they may find themselves in a strange place and not traveling.
-When the *teleport detector* detects such cases it triggers the custom on_actions `on_teleport` and `on_invalid_location`, that are handled by the same logic described above.
-This results in such characters starting their travel to home from their saved location, but unlike the vanilla events, this may happen 1 day after the character teleported.
+In a few cases, characters may teleport without any of the above events firing.
+In other cases, they may find themselves in a non-default location and not traveling.
+In previous versions of this mod, the *location tracker* detected such cases and triggered the custom on_actions `on_teleport` and `on_invalid_location` to send such characters traveling home from their saved location.
+However, this had a significant negative performance impact, so these events are now disabled.
+As a player, you are rather unlikely to notice any difference, because:

+* There are very few cases of teleports remaining.
+One such case is when a traveling entourage character is removed from the travel and returned home in certain vanilla events.
+Another is when a courtier character is sent to visit a different court in certain vanilla events and interactions.
+Both are rather rare, causing less than 10 teleports per year.
+* Characters stuck in non-default locations is caused by flawed vanilla logic and is also quite rare.
+It auto-corrects itself when any of the above events is triggered for such a character.
+The `random_yearly_everyone_pulse` event is triggered once per year for every character, so a character may remain no more than an year in a non-default location.

 Since such cases are relatively few, you are rather unlikely to notice them as player.

 ### Traveling in Groups